Maesteg

+Maesteg officially became a town in 1826 and is celebrating its bicentenary in 2026 with organised events and celebrations being organised by a committee of residents and local groups and businesses.

-Historically a part of Glamorgan, the growth of the town started with the opening of ironworks in the 1820s, and 1830s.
+Historically a part of Glamorgan, the growth of the town started with the opening of ironworks in the 1820s and 1830s.
 Once a coal mining area, the last pit closed in 1985.
 With the decline of the coal industry and, more recently, the closure of one large factory producing cosmetics and another manufacturing vehicle components, the valley has become a residential/dormitory area for the Port Talbot, Bridgend and Cardiff journey to work areas.
 11% (1,867 out of 20,702) of the town's population speak Welsh with 27.9% of 3-15 year olds speaking the language.
 It is one of the few areas of Wales where the traditional Mari Lwyd is still celebrated during Christmas.

 The community of Maesteg had a population of 17,580 in the 2011 census and includes Nantyffyllon.
 The built-up area having a population of 21,000.